shu-yusa/Dobon/README.md

 # Dobon
-Card game app for 'open appli' platform provided by AU.
+Card game app for the 'open appli' platform provided by AU.

 ## Execution by AppletViwer
 ```bash